MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ## What can you do with ScaleR?

 Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server.
-Solutions leveraging ScaleR functions can typically run anywhere the ScaleR engine is installed.
+Solutions leveraging ScaleR functions will run wherever the ScaleR engine is installed.

-A common workflow is to write the initial code or script against a filtered dataset on a local computer, change the compute context to specify a big data platform and an unfiltered dataset, and then operationalize the solution by deploying it the target environment and thus making it accessible to users.
+A common workflow is to write the initial code or script against a filtered dataset on a local computer, change the compute context to specify an unfiltered dataset on a big data platform, and then operationalize the solution by deploying it to the target environment, thus making it accessible to users.

 At a high level, ScaleR functions are grouped as follows: